bbauska/trump-stupidest-statements/README.md

 	up quite significantly.<br>
     "I don't know if you saw.
 Little things such as the cost of eggs – little to you, but big to the people out there.
-Down almost 30 per cent, in the last, eh, few days”, he said during a press conference on 12 March.<br>
+Down almost 30 per cent, in the last, eh, few days”, he said during a press conference on 12 March, 2025.<br>
     Even Serena Williams' former coach Rennae Stubbs chimed in on the action, writing:
 	"This dude lies as much as he draws breath."</li>
   <li>Jabs at Zelensky that he’s <a href="https://www.indy100.com/news/elon-musk-donald-trump-zelensky-suit">